personnameds/classsite/README.md

     -do I need to include path in context everytime to make ?next work

 Registration
-    -Fail Silently needs to be turned off for production version
+    -works but needs to be revised, focus on redirect stuff -I really doubt I need the path context thing

 Other
+    -memcached
     -No hard coded urls (reverse lazy etc.)
     -Get_absolute_url
-        -need to use and add so I can click from admin to see on website -need to get rid of @reciever for user when syncdb???
+        -need to use and add so I can click from admin to see on website